Douglas College > Student Services > Support > Counselling > Resources for faculty and staff

 In situations involving violence, contact campus security immediately at 2400.

 You can contact us by phone and let us know a student is coming over to the counselling office.
-Please let us know if it is an urgent or crisis situation and we will give the student priority access to our drop-in appointments.
+Please let us know if it is an urgent or crisis situation and we will do our best to give the student priority access to our urgent same day appointments.

 With the student’s permission, you may also choose to accompany him or her to make the appointment.
 It is ultimately the student’s decision if they wish to see a Counsellor.